 So as someone who spends more time than most in the kitchen, and cares a lot about the quality of what comes out of there, but also has an autoimmune disease that’s forced me to put the kibosh on unnecessary chemicals, I thought it was high time I gave you my healthy hedonist take on this clean kitchen conundrum.

-Read on for the best non-toxic nonstick pans, what to look for when shopping for clean cookware, and most importantly, how to USE these products in the safest and most delicious ways once home.
+Read on for the best non-toxic cookware and safe nonstick pans, what to look for when shopping for clean cookware, and most importantly, how to USE these products in the safest and most delicious ways once home.

 First let’s establish the safest materials that you should feel good about purchasing for your kitchen:

-This list goes for any cookware, not just high-heat skillets.
+If you’re not just looking for the best non-toxic nonstick frying pan, this list goes on.
 Terracotta and clay are also great materials for baking and fit the general philosophy that any material that’s been used for centuries of culinary delights, before convenience took the wheel of our consumer culture, are probably a safe bet for today.

 As for the baddies, let’s take them one-by-one:

 PFOA: This is the most notorious ingredient that put Teflon on the wellness angry heat map.
 It’s carcinogenic when under the duress of high temperatures, which one might think would be problematic for using in, um, cookware.
 Due to mounting concerns, the main manufacturer agreed to phase out this chemical by 2015.
 But many others in the PFC family still exist, and can be found in water resistant outerwear, stain-resistant carpets (and cleaners), fast food wrappers, popcorn microwave bags, among other sneaky places.